The following Banking & Finance practice note provides comprehensive and up to date legal information covering:

 The Loan Market Association (LMA) has two forms of mandate letter, underwritten and best efforts.

-In an underwritten mandate, the underwriters agree that they will provide the debt needed for the transaction (or an agreed proportion) whether they are able to find other lenders
+In an underwritten mandate, the underwriters agree that they will provide the debt needed for the transaction (or an agreed proportion) whether they are able to find other lenders to participate or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.